-Essentially, TAVR allows surgeons to treat a very high risk group of patients who would otherwise not be candidates for surgery, making them "operable" by using a technique with less risk.
+TAVR allows surgeons to treat aortic stenosis in high-risk patients who would otherwise not be candidates for surgery.

 During the procedure, you get general anesthesia.
 Your surgeon inserts a very thin tube (catheter) into a blood vessel in your groin.
 A replacement valve is placed on a stent at the end of the catheter.
 Then the surgeon guides the catheter through the blood vessel and into your heart.